Distributionally Robust Fault Detection Trade-off Design with Prior Fault Information: Case Study on A Simulated Three-tank System

 In our simulation, the disturbance~$d$ is generated from a Laplace distribution with mean $\mu_d=0$ and covariance $\Sigma_d = 0.4I$.
 The motivation is to create a more challenging scenario that reflects real-world conditions.
 Unlike the Gaussian distribution, the Laplace distribution is heavy-tailed and can suitably describe the presence of large-magnitude outliers often encountered in practical systems \citep{yu2023robust,yu2025robust}.

 We seek to design the matrix $P$ in \eqref{eq:resi_s}, where the parity space method \citep{chow1984analytical} with order $s = 4$ is used to generate residuals $\{\hat{\xi}_i\}_{i=1}^N$ as samples of uncertainty $\xi$ and attain the matrix $V$.
-The true distribution $\mathbb{P}^*_\xi$ of uncertainty is assumed to be unknown, but $N=200$ data samples are collected under routine fault-free conditions to capture the inexactness of $\mathbb{P}_\xi$ using the Wasserstein ambiguity set.
+The true distribution $\mathbb{P}^*_\xi$ of uncertainty is assumed to be unknown, but $N=200$ data samples are collected under routine fault-free conditions to capture the inexactness of the true distribution $\mathbb{P}^*_\xi$ using the Wasserstein ambiguity set.
 We set $\alpha=1\%$ and calibrate the radius $\theta$ of the ambiguity set $\mathcal{D}\left(\theta; N \right)$ using five-fold cross-validation.
 FARs under different radii within $[10^{-3}, 10^{-2}]$ are shown in Fig. \ref{radius}.
-Based on this, $\theta$ is set as $0.008$ in DR$1$ and $0.009$ in DR$2$, which ensures the average FAR below the tolerance level $\alpha$.
+Based on this, $\theta_1=0.008$ and $\theta_2=0.009$ are set respectively for $\rho_1(\cdot)$ in \eqref{eq_rho1} and $\rho_2(\cdot)$ in \eqref{eq_rho2} to ensure the average FAR below the tolerance level $\alpha$.
 In the design phase, it is assumed that a single critical fault is given by $\bar{f} = \left[-2~0~0~0~0\right]$, which represents a constant leakage in Tank $1$.
-For a particular choice of the metric $\rho_i(\cdot)$ ($i=1,2$), the existing Wasserstein-based DRFD design based on \eqref{eq_DRFD} \citep{shang2021distributionally} and our proposed new DRFD design are denoted by DR$i$ and NDR$i$, respectively.
+Using $\rho_i(\cdot)$ ($i=1,2$), the existing Wasserstein-based DRFD design based on \eqref{eq_DRFD} \citep{shang2021distributionally} and our proposed new DRFD design are denoted by DR$i$ and NDR$i$, respectively.
 In addition, we also introduce a benchmark, denoted by Init$i$, which uses only the initial solution obtained from \eqref{eq_initial}.
 All induced SDPs are solved in MATLAB R2024a with a CPU of Intel Core i7-10700 using MOSEK \citep{mosek} via the YALMIP interface \citep{lofberg2004yalmip}.
 Our source code is available at https://github.com/Yulin-F/DRFD-prior.

 Setting different values of $\{\beta, \gamma\}$, trade-off curves between the overall detectability $\rho(\cdot)$ and the distributional robustness index $\eta$ of detecting $\bar{f}$ are derived and displayed in Figs. \ref{fig_rho1} and \ref{fig_rho2}.
 It can be seen that for a given $\beta$, the proposed approach enables to flexibly balance between two design objectives by varying $\gamma > 0$.
 With $\gamma$ increasing, the distributional robustness of detecting $\bar{f}$ is enhanced at the cost of lower values of $\rho(\cdot)$.
 Besides, when $\beta = 0.99$, an extremely small $\eta$ is derived, indicating a lack of distributional robustness of detecting $\bar{f}$.
 This indicates that $\beta$ shall not be chosen too large.